sgillet1007-zz/sgillet1007/README.md

 - 🔭  I’m currently working at IQGeo as a QA Engineer
 - 🌱  I’m currently learning Locust, Firebase, Docker, and CI/CD technologies
 - 👯  I’m looking to collaborate on web projects
-- 💬  Ask me about Javascript and web mapping technologies
+- 💬  Ask me about Javascript, Python and automated software testing.
 - 😄  Pronouns: he/him/his